Search

 PAIN and VASCULITIS

-Pain: 84% of patients with GPA reported no to moderate pain (scores 0-5) in the past 6 months.
+Pain: At the January 2024 check-in, 84% of patients with GPA reported no to moderate pain (scores 0-5), on average.
 This is similar to the 81% in the VPPRN community who reported these same scores.

 Patients with GPA